 1. Exchange rates: The Company's performance is impacted by foreign currency fluctuations, notably of the Canadian dollar relative to the United States dollar.
 The Company faces large exposure to the Canadian/U.S. dollar exchange rate since the Company has significant operations and assets in the United States and reports its result in Canadian dollars (see below).
-As of December 31, 2016 (compared to December 31, 2015), the U.S. dollar weakened by approximately 3%.
+As of March 31, 2017 (compared to December 31, 2016), the U.S. dollar weakened by approximately 1%.
 For more information regarding the influence of the foreign exchange rate on Company's equity, see note 30 in the annual consolidated financial statements for the year ended December 31, 2016.
-From December 31, 2016 until March 23, 2017, the U.S. dollar depreciated by approximately 1% compared to Canadian dollar.
+From March 31, 2017 until May 11, 2017, the U.S. dollar appreciated by approximately 3% compared to Canadian dollar.
 In Management's view, a weaker Canadian Dollar helps domestic hotels and resorts by encouraging travel to and within Canada and discouraging Canadians to travel to the United States.

 As the Company issued bonds in New Israeli Shekel under the Bond Offering, it has an exposure to that currency as well.
-The management is considering various hedging solutions.
-As of December 31, 2016, the
+In January 2017 the Company purchased a cross-currency financial instrument to hedge that exposure.
+For more information see note 5 to the consolidated financial statements for March 31, 2017.